zimmertr/Bootstrap-Proxmox/README.md

 ## Requirements

-This project assumes you have a network connection, workstation, server, and bootable flash drive/iDRAC.
+This project assumes you have a network connection, server, and bootable flash drive/iDRAC.
+As well as a workstation with [Ansible >= 2.9](https://github.com/zimmertr/TKS-Bootstrap_Proxmox/issues/6) installed.
 <hr>

 ## Instructions